zhermin/LeetNode/recommender/README.md

 ### 3. Get mastery

-Fetches mastery probability for a particular student for a skill.
+Fetches mastery probability for a particular student for a topic.

 #### 3.1 URL

-`/get-mastery/:student_id/:skill`
+`/get-mastery/:student_id/:topic`

 #### 3.2 METHOD